KaamSathi/kaamsathi/README.md

 ## 🆘 Support

-For support, email support@kaamsathi.com or join our Slack channel.
+For support, email support@kaamsathi.com or join our Slack channel. # kaamsathi-fullstack-Description-